GlowyGhost/Luauncher/README.md

 waitUntilAppClose() --Waits until the app name is closed. waitUntilWindowOpen() --Waits for the amount of time and when the window is opened, it continues. waitUntilAppOpen() --Waits for the amount of time and when the app is opened, it continues. closeLauncherWindow() --Must be at the end of the file.
-Closes the Luauncher.
+Closes Luauncher.
 You can provide a exit code.
 ```